yeirr/nvidia_llamaindex_developer_contest/README.md

 ## Limitations

-Running local instances of llm models requires at least 20GB of VRAM.
+* Running local instances of llm models requires at least 20GB of VRAM.
+* Initial inference require building of finite state machine(FSM) for structured output.